techidaily/site-win11-tips/source/_posts/explore-different-ways-to-tailor-windows-11-search.md

 3. To manage your connected accounts, go to **Settings > Privacy & settings > Cloud Content Search** .
 ![Screenshot of cloud content search settings on windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/screenshot-of-cloud-content-search-settings-on-windows-11.jpg)

- Using[Cloud Content Search](https://www.makeuseof.com/windows-cloud-content-search-guide/) settings, you can add search results from other accounts you are signed in to, or exclude them from your search.
+ Using [Cloud Content Search](https://www.makeuseof.com/windows-cloud-content-search-guide/) settings, you can add search results from other accounts you are signed in to, or exclude them from your search.
 This could include Microsoft services such as Outlook, OneDrive, Bing, or your organization/school account.
 Simply toggle on**Microsoft account** and**Work or School Account** option to do this.

 1. To add an account to Windows Search, go to**Email & Accounts** in**Settings** .
 ![Screenshot of email & accounts settings page on windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/screenshot-of-email-accounts-settings-page-on-windows-11.jpg)